numediart/act/Unity Side/README.md

   All the expression record are on your left, you can press on it to see the expression in action.

+- LiveStreaming :
+> [!WARNING]
-- LiveStreaming : !!Warning!!
-Before launch live Streaming, you have to start Openface so that server can have the data send by openface to LiveStream your expression.
+> Before launch live Streaming, you have to start Openface so that server can have the data send by openface to LiveStream your expression.

 ![](https://github.com/Arthur-P0/ACT/blob/ACT_experimental/Unity%20Side/README_Img/Lips-Sync%20Demo.gif)